1970–71 NFL playoffs: AFC: Baltimore Colts 17, Cincinnati Bengals 0

 The Bengals started out their first season as an NFL team 1–6, but stormed into the playoffs by winning their last seven games.
-However, their comeback season came to a crushing halt in Baltimore, where the Colts' defense limited the Bengals to 7 first downs and 139 total yards of offense.
+However, their comeback season came to a crushing halt in Baltimore, where the Colts' defense limited the Bengals to eight first downs and 139 total yards of offense.
 By the end of the first three quarters, the Bengals had just 47 yards and two first downs.

-The closest Cincinnati came to scoring was Horst Muhlmann's 50-yard field goal attempt, which was blocked by Colts linebacker Ray May.
+The closest Cincinnati came to scoring was Horst Muhlmann's 49-yard field goal attempt which was blocked by Colts linebacker Ray May.
 Meanwhile, Baltimore quarterback Johnny Unitas threw two touchdown passes: a 45-yard completion to Roy Jefferson in the first quarter and a 53-yard reception to Eddie Hinton in the fourth period.
 Jim O'Brien added a 44-yard field goal in the second quarter.
 Rookie running back Norm Bulaich rushed for 116 yards.

 This was the first postseason meeting between the Bengals and Colts.
+The crowd of 51,127 ended the Colts' streak of 51 consecutive sellouts which began in 1958.
+The gametime temperature of 30 °F with a wind chill of 0 °F and winds up to 30 miles per hour was a factor.